Fort Hood battalion reports from Poland

-FORT HOOD — 550 Fort Hood troops were sent to the Drawsko Pomorskie Training Area in Poland where they arrived July 16.
-The deployment included troops from the 1st Cavalry Division 2nd Battalion, 12th Cavalry Regiment and the 1st Armored Brigade Combat Team for training exercises.
+More than 550 Fort Hood troops were sent to the Drawsko Pomorskie Training Area in Poland where they arrived July 16.
+The deployment included troops from the 1st Cavalry Division, 2nd Battalion, 12th Cavalry Regiment, 1st Armored Brigade Combat Team for training exercises.

-“We just completed our two life-fire exercises in the last 48 hours,” he said.
-“Today (Sunday) the company combined our life fire exercise.
+“We just completed our two live-fire exercises in the last 48 hours,” he said.
+“Today (Sunday) the company combined our live fire exercise.
 It has been an awesome opportunity for us to work with our multi-national partners and building interoperability.
-On Monday our first company will be doing our combined arms live-fire exercise dry run.”
+On Monday, our first company will be doing our combined arms live-fire exercise dry run.”

 Command Sgt.
-Major Hip Rodriguez senior enlisted leader of 2nd Battalion, 12th Cavalry Regiment said in a video call that the troops did a variety of basic skill levels such as weapons qualifications and first aid.
+Maj.
+Hip Rodriguez, the senior enlisted leader of 2nd Battalion, 12th Cavalry Regiment, said in a video call that the troops did a variety of basic skill levels such as weapons qualifications and first aid.

-Rodriguez said it is critical to the 1st Cavalry of the United States to prove that they can deploy combat power very fast.
+Rodriguez said it is critical to the 1st Cavalry to prove that they can deploy combat power very fast.

 Sprang said that around 30-40% of the population was the first deployment for some of the troopers.